-After successful completion of the Texas Success Initiative (TSI) and 15 credit hours, students are assigned faculty advisors by the Office of the Dean of Instruction.
+After successful completion of the Texas Success Initiative (TSI) and 15 credit hours, students are assigned faculty advisors by the Director of Advising, Counseling and Testing with the collaboration of the Dean of Instruction and the Division Directors.
 Continuing students should meet with their faculty advisors at least once every semester to review their academic progress and to ensure that all prerequisites and program requirements are being met.